mheadd/how-to-talk-to-civic-hackers/the_benefits_of_engagement.md

 Like many other cities, the City of Louisville is working to find ways to better distribute smoke detectors that can help prevent loss of life when house fires occur.<sup>8</sup>

 Of particular concern are fires that occur in vacant or abandoned buildings that can potentially spread to involve other nearby occupied structures.
-Finding ways to detect when fires occur in abandoned buildings more rapidly can help speed the response by emergency personnel and better ensure that such fires don’t spill over into adjacent properties and put lives at risk.
+Finding ways to detect when fires occur in abandoned buildings more rapidly can help speed the response by emergency personnel and better ensure that such fires don't spill over into adjacent properties and put lives at risk.

-The Louisville Fire Department, the Department of Community Services, and the City’s Office of Performance Improvement and Innovation, as part of a related project, had already gathered data from across city agencies to look at where fires were occurring, whether they involved vacant structures, and whether those fires spread to involve adjacent properties.
-The city already had a pretty clear picture of where vacant structure fires were likely to occur, but they didn’t have good information on what they could do about it given available resources.
+The Louisville Fire Department, the Department of Community Services, and the City's Office of Performance Improvement and Innovation, as part of a related project, had already gathered data from across city agencies to look at where fires were occurring, whether they involved vacant structures, and whether those fires spread to involve adjacent properties.
+The city already had a pretty clear picture of where vacant structure fires were likely to occur, but they didn't have good information on what they could do about it given available resources.

 The city decided to approach the local technology community for ideas.
 City officials asked for assistance in identifying ways that fires might be more easily detected in structures that were without electricity and that used low-cost components.
 In collaboration with a local technology lab,<sup>9</sup> the city organized a hackathon to solicit ideas, build prototypes, and encourage broad experimentation.